mharen/mharen.github.io/blog/2008/2008-01-come-again-american-express.md

 **Unknown said on 2014-11-28**

 The travel management industry has been expanded in a vast direction.
-It not only provides personalized traveling service to corporate travelers, but, also provides, <a href="http://www.brickelltravel.com/businesstravelservices.php" rel="nofollow">corporate travel service with the help of American Express</a>, which, in turn helps to minimize the cost of business trips.
+It not only provides personalized traveling service to corporate travelers, but, also provides, [corporate travel service with the help of American Express](http://www.brickelltravel.com/businesstravelservices.php" rel="nofollow), which, in turn helps to minimize the cost of business trips.